mjarkk/framework-microwave/README.md

 ## Why mongodb

 Because i'm not a fan of sql and i also don't like cloud providers like google's firebase
+It's also one of the most used nosql database

 ## Why golang